-All development off airport should follow MED-Municipality guidelines, Aerodrome Maintenance In-Charge and GACA Airport authority must be consulted.
+All development off airport should follow MED-Municipality guidelines, Aerodrome Maintenance In-Charge and Airport manager (Cluster2) must be consulted.

 Any development on-site (within PMIA boundaries) must be referred to Aerodrome Maintenance In-Charge and Tibah Technical Team for assessment.